Backends

 You need:

-• Helix connected by USB.
+• A supported processor connected by USB.

 • Correct audio input and output channels.